cs361-stock-prediction/stock-predictor/README.md

 A Client and Server that operate a website that allows users to predict stocks A project for CS361-001 Winter 2020

+## Starting the Server ##

+Simply run `./start.sh` - this will check for requirements, then start the server.

 ## Credits ##

 All work here, unless otherwise mentioned, is proprietary work of